Trolleybus: History

 Smaller trackless trolley systems were built in the US early as well.
 The first non-experimental system was a seasonal municipal line installed near Nantasket Beach in 1904; the first year-round commercial line was built to open a hilly property to development just outside Los Angeles in 1910.
 The trackless trolley was often seen as an interim step, leading to streetcars.
 In the US, some systems subscribed to the all-four concept of using buses, trolleybuses, streetcars (trams, trolleys), and rapid transit subway and/or elevated lines (metros), as appropriate, for routes ranging from the lightly used to the heaviest trunk line.
 Buses and trolleybuses in particular were seen as entry systems that could later be upgraded to rail as appropriate.
 In a similar fashion, many cities in Britain originally viewed trolleybus routes as extensions to tram (streetcar) routes where the cost of constructing or restoring track could not be justified at the time, though this attitude changed markedly (to viewing them as outright replacements for tram routes) in the years after 1918.
-Trackless trolleys were the dominant form of new post-World War I electric traction, with extensive systems in among others, Los Angeles, Chicago, Rhode Island, and Atlanta; Boston, San Francisco, and Philadelphia still maintain an "all-four" fleet.
+Trackless trolleys were the dominant form of new post-World War I electric traction, with extensive systems in among others, Los Angeles, Chicago, Boston, Rhode Island, and Atlanta; San Francisco and Philadelphia still maintain an "all-four" fleet.

 Some trolleybus lines in the United States (and in Britain, as noted above) came into existence when a trolley or tram route did not have sufficient ridership to warrant track maintenance or reconstruction.
 In a similar manner, a proposed tram scheme in Leeds, United Kingdom, was changed to a trolleybus scheme to cut costs.

-Trolleybuses are uncommon today in North America, but their use is widespread in Europe and Russia.
-They remain common in many countries which were part of the Soviet Union.
+Trolleybuses are uncommon today in North America, but their use is widespread in Europe, Asia, South America and in countries which were part of the Soviet Union.
 Generally trolleybuses occupy a position in usage between street railways (trams) and motorbuses.
-Worldwide, around 300 cities or metropolitan areas on 5 continents are served by trolleybuses.
-(Further detail under Use and preservation, below.)
+Worldwide, around 300 cities or metropolitan areas on 5 continents are served by trolleybuses (further detail under Use and preservation, below).